Best Ever Mini Cheesecakes

 I had a new pan and I wanted needed to use it.
 Then I combined these cute hearts with these cute chocolate-stuffed raspberries and these 3-ingredient Nutella Cookies.

 I know.
-Total awesomeness.
+SO awesome.

 So first…the crust.